ccoutant/dwarf-locations/concept-mappings.md

 to double-precision when loaded into registers.
 An ABI may define one or more such mappings.

-An ABI may define additional kinds mappings as needed.
+An ABI may define additional mapping kinds as needed.

 A *compound mapping* consists of an ordered set of mappings, where each member of the set maps a range of bits from the data